+Infractions

-Infractions which cause delay, inconvenience or irritation
+Level I cause delay, inconvenience or irritation

-- 1. Failure to remain properly seated
+1. Failure to remain properly seated

-- 2. Loud disruptive talking or yelling
+2. Loud disruptive talking or yelling

-- 3. Failure to take assigned seat upon request
+3. Failure to take assigned seat upon request

-- 4. Eating/drinking/chewing gum on bus
+4. Eating/drinking/chewing gum on bus

-- 5. Harassing other passengers or driver or aide
+5. Harassing other passengers or driver or aide

-- 6. Littering inside/outside bus
+6. Littering inside/outside bus

-- 7. Horseplay on bus or at bus stop
+7. Horseplay on bus or at bus stop

 Level II

-Disrespectful, illegal, damaging or demeaning
+Disrespectful, illeg al, damaging or demeaning

-- Refusal to show ID card, or give student name upon driver's request.
+8. Refusal to show ID card, or give student name upon driver's

+request.
 (Secondary students only)

-- 9. Profanity, obscene language or gestures
+9. Profanity, obscene language or gestures

-- 10. Extending hands or head out of bus window
+10. Extending hands or head out of bus window

-- 11. Verbal abuse of driver or other passenger
+11. Verbal abuse of driver or other passenger

-- 12. Defiant behavior or profanity toward driver or aide
+12. Defiant behavior or profanity toward driver or aide

-- 13. Spitting
+13. Spitting

-- 14. Throwing objects on bus
+14. Throwing objects on bus

-- 15. Throwing objects at bus
+15. Throwing objects at bus

-- 16. Tobacco, alcohol or drug possession on bus
+16. Tobacco, alcohol or drug possession on bus

-- 17. Defacing school district property
+17. Defacing school district property

-- 18. Rough and rowdy behavior
+18. Rough and rowdy behavior

-- 19. Unsafe behavior of any sort
+19. Unsafe behavior of any sort

-- 20. Possession of lighters or matches on bus
+20. Possession of lighters or matches on bus

 Level III

-Extremely dangerous or damaging
+Extremely dangerou

-- Fighting
+21. Fighting

-- 22. Lighting matches or lighters on bus
+22. Lighting matches or lighters on bus

-- 23. Setting fire on bus
+23. Setting fire on bus

-- 24. Destroying school district property
+24. Destroying school district property

-- 25. Physical assault
+25. Physical assault

-- Profanity or verbal abuse directed towards demeaning a person's character
+26. Profanity or verbal abuse directed towards demeaning a

+27. person's character

-- 27. Fireworks possession or use on bus
+27. 28.
+Fireworks possession or use on bus

-- 28. Tobacco, alcohol or drug use on bus
+28. 29.
+Tobacco, alcohol or drug use on bus

-- Activation or tampering with emergency or safety equipment on bus
+29. Activation or tampering with emergency or safety

+equipment on bus
-- 30. Use of laser pens, lights or other shining or reflective devices to distract or obscure driver's vision

-- Weapon, simulated weapon, firearm, destructive device, or dangerous instrument on bus or at stop
+Use of laser pens, lights or other shining or reflective devices to distract or obscure driver's vision Weapon, simulated weapon, firearm, destructive device, or dangerous instrument on bus or at stop

-- 32. Shoving student(s) in path of any on-coming vehicle

-- 33. Throwing objects out of bus
+Shoving student(s) in path of any on-coming vehicle Throwing objects out of bus

-- 34. Unauthorized exit from emergency door
+34. Unauthorized exit from emergency door

 - 35. Physically impeding movement of school bus

 - 36. Verbal threat of harm or violence

 - 37. Any action causing harm to others